Trae Young NBA Playoffs Player Props: Hawks vs. Celtics

 Trae Young Insights vs. the Celtics

-- The Celtics are the fourth-best defensive squad in the league, allowing 111.4 points per game.
+- On defense, the Celtics have given up 111.4 points per contest, which is fourth-best in the league.

-- On the glass, the Celtics are ranked 18th in the league, allowing 44 rebounds per game.
+- The Celtics are the 18th-ranked team in the league, conceding 44 rebounds per game.

-- Conceding 23.1 assists per contest, the Celtics are the second-ranked squad in the league.
+- Allowing 23.1 assists per game, the Celtics are the second-ranked squad in the league.

 Trae Young vs. the Celtics